petermr/petermr/README.md

 # discussion lists

-The "Discussions" for this repo https://github.com/petermr/petermr/discussions include discussions for the other repos and are of indicated byb their name.
+The "Discussions" for this repo https://github.com/petermr/petermr/discussions include discussions for the other repos and are of indicated by their name.
 They may replace our (private) Slack for all public-facing material (private project management will remain on Slack).

 # active repos
 * https://github.com/petermr/pygetpapers. automatic downloading of articles and preprints in bulk.
 Pioneered by Rik Smith-Unna and ported to Python by @ayush